Mathnerd314/stroscot/docs/Commentary/Concurrency.rst

 Here the initial state is ``(X,Y)=(0,0)``, and the final state can be ``(a,b,c,d)=(1,0,1,0)`` under POWER.
 But both ARMv8 and x86 forbid this outcome.

-Now there have been attempts to make cross-platform memory models, e.g. there is a C++11 memory model, a Java memory model, a Linux kernel memory memory model, etc. But each of these models has been a poor match on hardware - either it prevents outcomes possible in hardware, or allows outcomes that hardware would not (e.g. reading values out of thin air), or requires too many fences and is slow.
-So Stroscot uses the hardware models.
-For cross-platform programming, instead of a cross-platform model, Stroscot encourages checking platform compatibility of the program, i.e. that the two memory models make the program produce equivalent results.
+Now there have been attempts to make cross-platform memory models, e.g. there is a C++11 memory model, a Java memory model, a Linux kernel memory memory model, etc. But each of these models is a poor match for hardware - the non-relaxed modes prevent outcomes possible in hardware, and require too many fences and are slow, and the relaxed mode is just the hardware but without fences.
+Early specifications of these models even allowed outcomes that hardware would not (e.g. reading values out of thin air).
+So Stroscot avoids all this abstraction overhead by using the target hardware's memory model.
+This does mean some more work to implement a new platform, but I think it's worth it.
+Weaker fences are more performant, and you'll have the wrong cost model if you aren't optimizing using the processor's memory model.
+For example x86's TSO model means that concurrent memory writes don't need a fence at all.

+Now for cross-platform programming, there are tricky cases.
+For example LDRD on ARM is atomic `only if <https://gcc.gnu.org/pipermail/gcc-patches/2017-April/471979.html>`__ LPAE (large physical address extension) is supported by the processor, and even then LDRD is atomic only if it is naturally aligned.
+For this the cross-platform memory models are useful.
+But we don't need to implement the whole model, we just have to use the fairly well-defined assembly instruction translations, for example `C/C++ <https://www.cl.cam.ac.uk/~pes20/cpp/cpp0xmappings.html>`__ and `Java <https://gee.cs.oswego.edu/dl/jmm/cookbook.html>`__.
+Then we can use the processor memory model to optimize.

+So overall, determining whether a synchronization pattern is correct requires checking many cases and conditions - exactly what static verification using a memory model can help with.

+ the easy strateg is to just do a strong fence every time you perform a concurrent operation, such as dmb on ARM.
+This ensures sequential consistency which is essentially everyone's intuitive memory model.

+ instead of a cross-platform model, Stroscot encourages checking platform compatibility of the program, i.e. that the two memory models make the program produce equivalent results.

 Other types of races
 ====================